JMU 2019 Acceptance Rate: Class of 2023

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

-As we said, admission to JMU is very competitive.
 Even if JMU is your dream school, and even if you’re in the 75th percentile, you’ll still want to make sure you apply to a wide variety of schools to ensure you’ll gain admission somewhere.

 OK, so you’ve decided to apply.
 We took a look at JMU’s admissions requirements to help you get everything in order.